hitomipupil/shift-management-app/docs/README.md

 Given more time, I would improve the app by adding:

 - Cloud Function based approval and rejection workflows
-- A dedicated Node.js API layer to centralize business logic, validation, authorization checks, and backend testing
+- A more centralized backend API layer, using Cloud Functions or a dedicated Node.js API server, to centralize business logic, validation, authorization checks, and backend testing
 - Firestore `Timestamp` / `serverTimestamp`
 - Automated tests for service functions and Firestore Security Rules
 - Employee request withdrawal